+The DPME has developed an Electronic Quarterly Performance Reporting System (eQPRS) to improve monitoring and reporting practices by all national and provincial institutions of government.
 The eQPRS is an online system that allows users to access, report, provide oversight and use reported information with ease.
 The eQPRS is applicable to national departments, provincial departments, and Schedule 3A (national) and 3C (provincial) public entities.

 DPME has provided QPR Guidelines, eQPRS Manual and training to Schedule 3A public entities to guide performance reporting for the financial year.
-Schedule 3A public entities should refer to the DPME 2022/23 Guidelines for details of the quarterly performance reporting processes and timelines.
+Schedule 3A public entities should refer to the latest DPME Guidelines for details of the quarterly performance reporting processes and timelines.
 Schedule 2 and 3B entities should continue to report on non-financial performance using the National Treasury reporting template.